serdec/github-user-search/README.md

 - Maintanability and easyness to extent it later on are the two key factors with which the application has been developed

 - TDD.
-TDD in fact helps achieve a high level of modularization and high trust in the code.
+TDD helps achieving a high level of modularization and high trust in the code.

 - BEM.
 Each component has been modularized following a simil BEM approach.